 Sony Xperia XZ camera

-Many camera features are already known from previous generations of Xperia smartphones.
-Sony now has an additional sensor to measure ambient light.
-This is to measure the color temperature of light and thus better correct white balance.
-This ensures correct colors even if colorful light illuminates the subject you wish to photograph.
-Sony showed some demonstrations in a brief presentation, with the final images reproducing color very well and appearing naturally balanced.
+Many camera features are already familiar from previous generations of Xperia smartphones.
+Sony has incorporated an additional sensor for ambient light.
+This measures the color temperature of incidental light and thus offers better adjustment to the white balance.
+This function sounds very useful but it was barely noticeable in our test.

 Sony Xperia XZ battery